Table of Contents

 Does Renting Out a Property Incur GST?

 Renting out an immovable property is categorised under the GST Act as providing a service.
-This means that GST applies to certain rental scenarios, such as:
+This means that GST applies to specific rental scenarios, such as:

 Quality Service Guarantee Or Painting Free